reefland/ansible-k3s-argocd-renovate/README.md

 * `update_kubeseal_cli` - will just update the `kubeseal` CLI to be version matched to the Sealed Secrets controller deployed.
 * `update_argocd_cli` - will just update the `argocd` CLI to be version matched to ArgoCD controller deployed.
 * `update_argocd_files` - will process ArgoCD repository files like `install_argocd` does, but will not attempt to try and run Helm install on ArgoCD which would likely error out as it should not be managed by Helm anymore.
+* `update_zfs_exporter` - will just update the `zfs_exporter` utility deployed to nodes for ZFS filesystem monitoring to the version specified in inventory variable.

 ---